Cleveland Guardians

 Chad Wolfe

-Chad Wolfe, 44, enters his sixth season as the club’s Assistant Athletic Trainer and is entering his 19th overall season as an Athletic Trainer in the organization.
+Chad Wolfe, 46, enters his eighth season as the club’s Assistant Athletic Trainer and is entering his 23rd overall season as an Athletic Trainer in the organization.
 After spending a single season at rookie-level Mahoning Valley in 2004, Chad incrementally increased his time at each level by one year, beginning with Lake County in 2005 (2005-06) and concluding with five campaigns in Triple-A Columbus (2014-18).
 He spent three seasons in A Kinston, 2007-09, and four in AA Akron, 2010-13.
 Additionally, he spent two seasons as the Head Athletic Trainer for Aguilas Cibaenas (2012-13) in the Dominican Winter League, was named Carolina League Athletic Trainer of the Year in 2008 and the following year represented the organization in the Arizona Fall League.
-The Graham, NC native earned his graduate and undergraduate degrees from East Carolina University, earning a master’s degree in Health Education in 2003.
+In 2026, Wolfe was appointed to be the American League Assistant Athletic Trainer Representative on the Professional Baseball Athletic Trainers Society Executive Board.
+The Graham, NC native earned his graduate and undergraduate degrees from East Carolina University, earning a master’s degree in health education in 2003.
 He is also an American Red Cross First Aid and CPR for the Professional Rescuer instructor.
 Chad resides in Macedonia, Ohio, with his wife Sarah and their two children.

 Empty Team